 This homepage will provide you with a thorough understanding of the current new and diverse research trends at the university, as well as a glimpse of the future of research in the Waseda community.
 I look forward to your continued support for the Project Research Institutes, Comprehensive Research Organization, Waseda University

-Chairman, Comprehensive Research Organization / Professor, Faculty of Letters, Arts and Sciences
+Chairperson, Comprehensive Research Organization / Professor, Faculty of Commerce

 Waseda University has maintained a longstanding tradition of inviting specialists to research interdisciplinary issues in small, highly motivated study groups.
 Project Research Institutes bring this tradition to a higher level, breathing new life into cross-disciplinary research by integrating projects into tightly-knit research units.